Is Grammarly Accurate? (a Proofreader Tells All)

 alt=""

-To test this, I recommend using the free version of Grammarly on a few pieces of writing.
+To test this, I recommend using Grammarly Free on a few pieces of writing.

-If you answered no to these questions, my guess is that Grammarly would be a waste of your time.
+If you answered no to those questions, my guess is that Grammarly Pro would be a waste of your time.

 How Accurate Is Grammarly’s Plagiarism Checker?

-Grammarly Premium comes with a plagiarism checker to ensure your writing is original.
+Grammarly Pro comes with a plagiarism checker to ensure your writing is original.
 It compares what you’ve written to over 16 billion web pages as well as academic papers stored in ProQuest’s databases.

-It’s essential to point out that although Grammarly checks your writing against billions of web pages, it doesn’t include all web pages.
+It’s essential to note that although Grammarly checks your writing against billions of web pages, it doesn’t include all web pages.

 Can Grammarly Be Wrong?